 “I’m not entirely sure,” I said, struggling to keep my balance without the shallow, flat shape of a properly ironed magic carpet to support me.
 “I’ve never done it before, you see.
 But no one becomes an evil vizier without taking a few risks here and there.”

 “A few risks?” she said.
 “I may have agreed to become a slave, again, but my—”

 “Why, by the simple logic of double negatives, it means you must always act in a way that speeds my promotion.
-And so, calculated risks such as hovering over a very deep well on a corpse of unspecified levitational capacity are fully within your slave description.
+And so, calculated risks such as hovering over a very deep well on a corpse of unspecified levitational capacity are fully within your slavery description.
 At any rate, you have only yourself to blame for interfering with my carefully improvised plans, which are now fraught with greater risks to your life than a niggardly owner such as myself would have willingly run.
-Look down: not only will your jailer notice the conspicuous absence of your person, or even the bleached bones he was gleefully anticipating, but you’ve left my lantern below as well, providing him with indisputable evidence of your theft.”
+Look down: not only will your jailer notice the conspicuous absence of your person, and even the bleached bones he was gleefully anticipating, but you’ve left my lantern to provide him with indisputable evidence of your theft.”
 She held my shoulders more tightly and peered below, where the rat, now a just a small dot, was scurrying around in the lantern light.